SAIGANESH02/Vision_with_Lost_Glasses/README.md

 ## Project Model

 * We use ASIRRA dataset containing images of cats and dogs as a binary classification problem.
-* Introduce some errors that are biologically plausible such as -
+* We loaded the dataset with clear images and gaussian blur with radius 5 and 3.
-  * Gaussian noise for vision blurriness
+* Introduce some other errors that are biologically plausible such as -
   * Greyscale for full color blindness
   * Individual color removal for partial color blindness
 * Synthetic errors such as salt and pepper, and speckle